-All companies limited by shares must assign a nominal value (also known as the par value) to each of its shares upon incorporation – this will normally be a low figure such as £1 or even £0.01, but it can be a different value.
-This nominal value denotes the sum that shareholders must pay in respect of each share if the company is wound up; in other words, it represents the ‘limited liability’ of company members.
+All companies limited by shares must assign a nominal value (or ‘par value’) to each of its shares upon incorporation.
+This will normally be a low figure such as £1 or even £0.01, but it can be a different value.
+This nominal value denotes the sum that shareholders must pay in respect of each share if the company is wound up.
+In other words, it represents the ‘limited liability’ of company members.

-The nominal value of shares should be distinguished from the market value (i.e. the amount paid for shares, which is generally higher); the difference between the nominal value and the market value is known as the ‘share premium’.
+The nominal value of shares should be distinguished from the market value (i.e., the amount paid for shares, which is generally higher) The difference between the nominal value and market value is known as the ‘share premium’.

 Sections 622 – 628 of the Companies Act 2006 set out the rules which companies must follow regarding any redenomination of share capital.
 Under section 622 (1): “A limited company having a share capital may by resolution redenominate its share capital or any class of its share capital.”